emmajanedrews/base-template/_posts/2017-03-27-what-you-need-to-know-about-home-inspections.md

   - Buyer Tips
 excerpt: Today I’m answering a few key questions about home inspections that will have you ready to order one for your future home.
 enclosure: 'http://vyralmarketing.s3.amazonaws.com/Dave%20Knight/What%20You%20Need%20to%20Know%20About%20Home%20Inspections.mp4'
-pullquote: A home inspection gives you a clear understanding about the condition of the property that you’re about to purchase.
+pullquote: A home inspection gives you a clear understanding of the condition of the property that you’re about to purchase.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false